saberkid/onlineTest/README.md

 # onlineTest
 #The first version only supports tgff files with only one graph.

-#No bus dispatch is designed in this version.
+#No bus protocol is designed in this version.